webcodr/weblog/content/post/nginx-reverse-proxy-on-raspberry-pi.md

 ---
 date: 2018-02-17T22:28:05+01:00
-title: NGINX Reverse Proxy on Raspberry Pi with Let's Encrypt
+title: nginx Reverse Proxy on Raspberry Pi with Let's Encrypt
 ---

 Another weekend, another guide.
-This time I will show you, how to setup a reverse proxy with NGINX on a Raspberry Pi and secure the connection with a certificate from Let's Encrypt.
+This time I will show you, how to setup a reverse proxy with nginx on a Raspberry Pi and secure the connection with a certificate from Let's Encrypt.

 ***NOTICE OF CAUTION BEGIN***